muratk3n/thirdwave/en/tweets/2019/week50.md

 ---

-"As a candidate, Clinton’s Democratic platform called for a “Revolution of 1992,” capturing the anger of the moment.
+"As a candidate, Clinton’s Democratic platform called for a 'Revolution of 1992', capturing the anger of the moment.
 But the platform was written by Al From, and for the first time since 1880 there was no mention of antitrust or corporate power, despite a decade with the worst financial manipulation America had seen since the 1920s.
 This revolution would be against government, in government, around government.

 When Clinton took office, the Democrats finally had a majority in the House, a majority in the Senate, and the presidency.
 Clinton not only